AntMouss/Novelties-detection-project/README.md

 ### bad words removing settings

 * `fct_above` : Function which defines the maximum number of document appearances for a word otherwise it is removed from the original vocabulary.
-* `fct_bellow` : Function which defines the minimum number of document appearances for a word otherwise it is removed from the original vocabulary.
+* `fct_below` : Function which defines the minimum number of document appearances for a word otherwise it is removed from the original vocabulary.
 * `kwargs_above` : Dictionary contain `fct_above` specific arguments .
-* `kwargs_bellow` : Dictionary contain `fct_bellow` specific arguments .
+* `kwargs_below` : Dictionary contain `fct_below` specific arguments .

 There are 3 types of filtering functions :

 * `absoluteThresholding` --> linear function with $slop = 0$
   example : with $intercept = 100$
   ![absolute_thresholding](src/abs_figure.png)
-  **Document appearances** --> number of documents (articles in our case) in which the considerate token (word) is present.
-  **Above-removing area** --> if a word is in this area the fct_above function will remove it from the original vocabulary during [the tokens filtering](#4topic-modelling), so it will be not considerate at the topic-modelling step .
-  **Below-removing area** --> if a word is in this area the fct_below function will remove it from the original vocabulary during [the tokens filtering](#4topic-modelling), so it will be not considerate at the topic-modelling step .
 * `linearThresholding` --> linear function with $ 0 <= slop <= 1$
   example : with $slop = 0.25$ and $intercept = 0$
   ![linear_thresholding](src/rel_figure.png)
 * `logarithmThresholding` --> exponential reverse function with 2 arguments : `limit`
   example : $limit = 0.6$
   ![logarithm_thresholding](src/log_figure.png)

+**Document appearances** --> number of documents (articles in our case) in which the considerate token (word) is present.

+**Above-removing area** --> if a word is in this area the fct_above function will remove it from the original vocabulary during [the tokens filtering](#4topic-modelling), so it will be not considerate at the topic-modelling step .

+**Below-removing area** --> if a word is in this area the fct_below function will remove it from the original vocabulary during [the tokens filtering](#4topic-modelling), so it will be not considerate at the topic-modelling step .

 Example of BAD WORDS SETTINGS overwriting: